 - Luxurious, seafront resort set in tropical gardens, on fabulous Lembeh Island

-- Choice of 14 deluxe ocean view or cliff-side cottages and six garden view rooms reached by walkways through tropical gardens
+- Choice of 13 luxury cottages, a cliff-side suite and 6 garden view rooms reached by walkways through tropical gardens

 - Stylish contemporary interior design throughout, with chic en suite bathrooms